Introduction

 a[0] = 3; // map write

-i32 b = a[0]; // map read
+var b: i32 = a[0]; // map read

 // maps can also contain tuples!

-map<(i32, i32, i32), i32> c;
+var c: map<(i32, i32, i32), i32>;

 c[(0, 0, 0)] = 3; // map write

-i32 b = c[(0, 0, 0)]; // map read
+var b: i32 = c[(0, 0, 0)]; // map read

 Bounds and null checks

-Accesses of Whamm!
+Accesses of Whamm

 maps are dynamically checked against the bounds.